MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/task-add-watermark-label.md

 In this task, you will configure the label Confidential to add a watermark text to every document on which it is applied.

-## To Add a watermark to the Confidential label
+## To add a watermark to the Confidential label

 1. Select the `Confidential` label.
 The label editing screen opens on the left.
 2. In the `Set visual marking area`, set `Documents with this label have a watermark` to "On".
-3. Enter the text that will appear in the watermark, for instance, “Confidential”.
+3. Enter the text that will appear in the watermark, for instance, "Confidential".
 4. In the `Size` field, leave the default "Auto" on.
 5. Set the `Color` to "Gray".
 6. Click `Save` and `Publish` the policy.